andreiaamaral/IsomiR-Window/README.md

 ### Prerequisites

-There are **NO PREREQUISITES** for IsomiR Window VM, all software is already installed within the VM as well as all the IsomiR Window source code.
+There are **NO PREREQUISITES** for **IsomiR Window VM**, all software is already installed within the VM as well as all the IsomiR Window source code.
 Just follow the  installation manual: IsomiR Window_install.pdf

 But in case you want to run the IsomiR Window pipeline in standalone mode without installing the VM you will need the following third software: